aws-samples/amazon-s3-datalake-handson/README.md

-## This handson has been migrated to the below workshop.
+## This hands-on has been migrated to the below workshop.

 https://catalog.us-east-1.prod.workshops.aws/workshops/c65358ab-dfea-44f0-a764-cb4e5aef5f01/ja-JP